jcchurch/APSUWebCamp/Slides/Day02-HTML-and-CSS.md

 ## Let's code a fresh website from scratch.

 Let's build a complete website using most of what we learned yesterday.
-I'm going to add the `coolcat.png` file to my page so that I can use it in examples later.
+Make sure your page uses at least one image.

 ## Play the video on Internet Safety